Derived categories of (one-sided) exact categories and their localizations: The weak idempotent completion

 \begin{proposition} The embedding $\AA\hookrightarrow \widecheck{\AA}$ is $2$-universal among additive functors to idempotent complete additive categories: \begin{enumerate} \item For any additive functor $F\colon \AA\to \II$ where $\II$ is an idempotent complete additive category, there exists a functor $\widecheck{F}\colon \widecheck{\AA}\to \II$ and a natural isomorphism $F\rightarrow \widecheck{F}i_{\AA}$. \item For any additive functor $G\colon \widecheck{\AA}\to \II$ and any natural transformation $\gamma\colon F\Rightarrow Gi_{\AA}$ there is a unique natural transformation $\beta\colon \widecheck{F}\Rightarrow G$ such that $\gamma=\beta*\alpha$. \end{enumerate} Equivalently, the functor $i_{\AA}$ induces an equivalence of functor categories

 for each idempotent complete category $\II$. \end{proposition}

-\begin{proposition} Let $\EE$ be a right exact category satisfying axiom \ref{R0*} and let $\widecheck{\EE}$ be its idempotent completion.
+\begin{proposition} Let $\EE$ be a deflation-exact category satisfying axiom \ref{R0*} and let $\widecheck{\EE}$ be its idempotent completion.
 Declare a sequence in $\widecheck{\EE}$ to be a conflation if it is a direct summand in $(\widecheck{\EE})^{\to\to}$ of a conflation in $(\EE)^{\to\to}$.
-The conflations in $\widecheck{\EE}$ induce a right exact structure on $\widecheck{\EE}$ satisfying axiom \ref{R3}.
-Moreover, the embedding $\EE\hookrightarrow \widecheck{\EE}$ is an exact embedding which is $2$-universal among exact functors to idempotent complete right exact categories satisfying axiom \ref{R3}. \end{proposition}
+The conflations in $\widecheck{\EE}$ induce a deflation-exact structure on $\widecheck{\EE}$ satisfying axiom \ref{R3}.
+Moreover, the embedding $\EE\hookrightarrow \widecheck{\EE}$ is an exact embedding which is $2$-universal among exact functors to idempotent complete deflation-exact categories satisfying axiom \ref{R3}. \end{proposition}

-\begin{proof} The reader may verify that the structure above endows $\widecheck{\EE}$ with the structure of a right exact category satisfying axiom \ref{R0*}.
+\begin{proof} The reader may verify that the structure above endows $\widecheck{\EE}$ with the structure of a deflation-exact category satisfying axiom \ref{R0*}.

 We now show that $\widecheck{\EE}$ satisfies \ref{R3}.
 Let $i\colon A\rightarrow B$ and $p\colon B\rightarrow C$ be maps in $\widecheck{\EE}$ such that $pi$ is a deflation in $\widecheck{\EE}$.
 Consider the composition The first and third morphism are isomorphisms, the second a is a direct sum of deflations in $\widecheck{\EE}$ and the last is a deflation since $\EE$ satisfies axiom \ref{R0*}.
 By \ref{R1}, the composition is a deflation in $\widecheck{\EE}$.
 Note that the composition is simply $\begin{psmallmatrix}p&0\end{psmallmatrix}$.
 It follows that $p$ is a direct summand of a deflation in $\EE$ as we needed to show.\\ The $2$-universal property follows from the additive $2$-universal property. \end{proof}